z5labs/battlebots/docs/content/r&d/user-journeys/0001-user-registration.md

   - Concern about granting OAuth permissions without understanding what data is accessed
   - Unclear terms of service or data usage policies
   - Friction if they need to create a GitHub account first (rare for developer audience)

-**Secondary Persona**: Platform Administrator
-- **Description**: Team member who needs to monitor and manage user registrations
-- **Goals**:
-  - Ensure only legitimate users are registering
-  - Have visibility into registration metrics and trends
-  - Prevent abuse and spam accounts
-- **Pain Points**:
-  - Lack of automated fraud detection
-  - Difficulty identifying and removing spam accounts
-  - No analytics on registration conversion rates

 ## Journey Flow Diagram